Updated: August 1, 2023, at 10:14 a.m.

 In Ohio, to be eligible for Casey’s law, the addicted person must satisfy the following criteria:

 - They present a danger to themselves and/or others

 - They are addicted to drugs and/or alcohol

 - Treatment will benefit them even if they don’t feel they have a problem

 What To Do Next

-Until then, you can take action and pro-actively help a loved one enter recovery as long as you live in Kentucky or Ohio.
-Now you’re in no doubt as to what is Casey’s Law, call our confidential admissions line today on 888-448-0302.
-We can typically arrange for you to begin treatment within a few days so contact us today.
+Until then, you can take action and proactively help a loved one enter recovery as long as you live in Kentucky or Ohio.
+Now that you better understand Casey’s Law, call our confidential admissions line today at 888-448-0302 to help someone you care about find a guided path to recovery.
+We can typically arrange for treatment to begin within a few days, so contact us today.

 We're here 24/7 to help you get the care you need to live life on your terms, without drugs or alcohol.
 Talk to our recovery specialists today and learn about our integrated treatment programs.